Wrajt/karolina-challenge/README.md

 How to run the test
 ------------
-- clone repository to your computer
+- clone repository to your desktop
 - go to the challenge folder
 - run cypress from your command line
   - `npx cypress oen`